 The theatrical settings within the gallery bring the rich collection of objects to life as part of the overall interpretation and encourage visitor engagement on many levels.

 The following designs were created for York Castle Museum.
-The scheme builds upon the Museum's existing interpretive approach with material collections and social history interpretation combined.
+The scheme, together with drawn concepts for future enhancements, build upon the Museum's existing approaches to visitor engagement, combining material collections and social history interpretation.
 The project budget was £90k.